SurrogateInc/surrortg-sdk/games/dog_feeder/README.md

 In the `on_finish` we send score 1.
 This is done since the games `Score type` is set to `Total Games` from the admin panel.
-Only games with end result of 1 are calculated as validly finished game in this mode.
+Only games with end result of 1 are calculated as a valid finished game in this mode.

 ![Score Type in admin panel](./readme-assets/admin-settings-scoretype.png)

 ### ServoSwitch